-Requiring IDs can be a pain in the ass, with all the documents we need to secure and whatnot.
-But here’s something to be kind of happy about: The Department of Foreign Affairs (DFA) no longer requires birth certificates to those who want to renew their passports.
+Requiring IDs can be a pain in the ass.
+But here’s something to be happy about: The Department of Foreign Affairs (DFA) no longer requires birth certificates to those renewing their passports.

-Now, that’s one less requirement and paper off of your folder.
-There are only two documents you need to prepare to renew your passport: a duly accomplished application form and the old passport (unless there’s a change in the status of the applicant like marriage, dual citizenship or change in the passport entries like a change in surname).
+Now, that’s one less requirement and paper off your folder.
+There are now only two documents required to renew your passport: a duly accomplished application form and the old passport (unless there’s a change in the status of the applicant like marriage, dual citizenship or a change in passport entries like a correction or update in the surname).

 For more information about passport application, check out the DFA’s frequently asked questions page here.